dragonstw/socialnets18/assignments/submission3.md

 fraction in giant component = 1
 connections per node = 88

-this is reached totally on 3160 ticks and all nodes are fully connected.
-From the graph I noted that the fraction in giant connection will change if a new connection is formed with a new node and it remain constant if there is no node that has no connection.
+I tried my best to change the code because of many errors in other areas I changed the loop like this
+'''
+    [
+      set giant-component-size 0
+      set giant-start-node start
+    ]
+'''
+First instead of 0 it was set giant-component-size component-size.
+After that when I run it it did not show the process but finally giant component appeared.
 ### Discussion
-After the last step here every node is reachable from any other node.
-Giant component enables to describe how everyone can be interconnected through random networks.
+After the last step here I see every node is connected.
+Giant component enables to describe how everyone can be connected through random networks.